Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/TypeFactory.md

 [ITypeFactory](/Catel.Core\Catel\IoC\ITypeFactory.md)

-Type factory which will cache constructors to ensure the best performance available.This class will automatically watch the TypeRegistered event and clear the cache automatically when the event occurs.
+Type factory which will cache constructors to ensure the best performance available.
+This class will automatically watch the TypeRegistered event and clear the cache automatically when the event occurs.